MrDabrudda/Spamjam/README.md

-# 🕵️‍♂️ SpamJam — Email Threat Intelligence Analyzer
+# 🕵️‍♂️ SpamJam — Email Analyzer

 SpamJam is a powerful **open-source Python tool** that extracts and analyzes email headers, URLs, and infrastructure to identify malicious senders, botnets, phishing campaigns, and spam sources.
 It provides **actionable abuse contacts**, **reputation scores**, and **reporting guidance** — all in one report.